 For each strip we..

-Despite making really sharp creases (you can see us using a knife to do this above), our strips still tried to open up (see 2nd photo above), so we decided to run a little glue along the inside of each one, to hold them firm, and left them to dry.
+Despite making really sharp creases (you can see us using a knife to do this above), our strips still tend to open up so we run a little glue along the inside of each one, to hold them firm.
+Leave them to dry.